-Most entry-level jobs in Federal, State, and local governments require a master's degree from an accredited program in urban or regional planning or a related field.
-A bachelor's degree in mathematics, economics, geography, political science, or environmental design is especially good preparation.
+Most entry-level jobs in federal, state, and local governments require a master's degree from an accredited program in urban or regional planning or a related field.
+A bachelor's degree in mathematics, economics, geography, political science, or environmental design is especially good preparation for urban planners.